o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/administration-aws-resource-cleanup.md

 + [Amazon API Gateway](#cloud-canvas-administration-aws-resource-cleanup-api-gateway)
 + [Amazon S3](#cloud-canvas-administration-aws-resource-cleanup-amazon-s3)

-### Prerequisites<a name="cloud-canvas-administration-aws-resource-cleanup-aws-cli-prerequisites"></a>
+### Prerequisites {#cloud-canvas-administration-aws-resource-cleanup-aws-cli-prerequisites}

 To use the AWS CLI, you must complete the following:
 + Set up and configure an AWS admininstrator IAM profile and set an admininstrator profile name as default on your computer\.

-  For more information, see [Step 2: Create an IAM User to Administer the Cloud Canvas Project](/docs/userguide/gems/cloud-canvas/tutorial.md#cloud-canvas-tutorial-create-iam-admin) and [Step 4: Add Administrator Credentials to Lumberyard](/docs/userguide/gems/cloud-canvas/tutorial.md#cloud-canvas-tutorial-enter-admin-creds) in the [Cloud Canvas tutorial](/docs/userguide/gems/cloud-canvas/tutorial.md)\.
+  For more information, see [Step 2: Create an IAM User to Administer the Cloud Canvas Project](/docs/userguide/gems/cloud-canvas/tutorial#cloud-canvas-tutorial-create-iam-admin) and [Step 4: Add Administrator Credentials to Lumberyard](/docs/userguide/gems/cloud-canvas/tutorial#cloud-canvas-tutorial-enter-admin-creds) in the [Cloud Canvas tutorial](/docs/userguide/gems/cloud-canvas/tutorial.md)\.
 + Install the [AWS CLI](https://aws.amazon.com/cli/), [configure](https://docs.aws.amazon.com/cli/latest/reference/configure/index.html) it with an admininstrator IAM profile, and set it to your preferred region\.

   For instructions on how to install the AWS CLI on Windows, Linux, macOS, or Unix, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
 The AWS CLI requires Python\.
 You may use the version of Python distributed as part of Lumberyard, provided that it's available in your system's `PATH`\.

-### Creating Script Files for Batch Deletion<a name="cloud-canvas-administration-aws-resource-cleanup-creating-script-files-for-batch-deletion"></a>
+### Creating Script Files for Batch Deletion {#cloud-canvas-administration-aws-resource-cleanup-creating-script-files-for-batch-deletion}

 A generally useful ad hoc strategy is to use a service\-specific AWS CLI command to redirect a list of the resources into a text file\.
 You can then use the text file programatically or convert the file into a shell script of AWS CLI deletion commands\.
 The next few sections illustrate this technique\.

-### Amazon DynamoDB<a name="cloud-canvas-administration-aws-resource-cleanup-dynamodb"></a>
+### Amazon DynamoDB {#cloud-canvas-administration-aws-resource-cleanup-dynamodb}

 To show list of the DynamoDB tables in the current region in a command prompt window, enter the following command\.